Information Technology

 This course is an introduction to technologies, terminology, and skills used in the world of data networking.
 Emphasis is on practical applications of networking and computer technology to real-world problems, including home and small-business network setup.
 You will perform a variety of hands-on and case project activities combined with your reading activities that will reinforce each of the course objectives.
 This course maps to CTCITC 115: Introduction to Networking.
 This class may include students from multiple sections.

-IT 111: Fundamentals of Information Technology
+IT 111: Information Technology Foundations I

 Credits 5